richwblake/terminals_and_shells/README.md

 it will report back that it isn't sure what you mean.
 By understanding how to define custom commands, like `say_hi`, you can make much more sophisticated scripts to help you do your job!

+First, let's add the script that will provide the functionality for the `say_hi`.
+In the terminal, type this
+command:

+`mkdir ~/scripts`

+to create a new folder inside your home directory called `scripts`.
+Then, let's create a new file called `say_hi`.
+Note, this file does not have an extension.
+Instead, we tell zsh to interpret this file as a `zsh` file with a *shebang*, and a path to the program we want to use to interpret the file.
+At the top of the `say_hi` file, include the following shebang:

+`#!/usr/bin/env bash`

+This will tell both zsh and bash to use bash to process the file say_hi.
+This is okay, because say_hi will do only one thing, which is a bash command.
+Go ahead and place it below the shebang

+`echo "hello, world!"`

+This one line does exactly what we set out to do, which is print `hello, world!` to the terminal screen.
+Save that file, and exit.
+Now, we need to add this location, `~/scripts` to our PATH.
+This will allow us to type `say_hi` at any location in our terminal, and it will always run our say_hi script.

+Open your configuration file by using either:

+`code ~/.zshrc`

+or

+`code ~/.bashrc`

+depending on which shell you are using.
+Then, at the bottom, place the following line:

+`export PATH="$PATH:$HOME/scripts"`

+Let's pick this one apart.
+The first part, `export PATH=` tells the shell to rewrite the PATH variable to a new value, which is what follows directly after the equals sign.
+The next part `$PATH:$HOME/scripts`, is a little less clear.
+There are two existing environment variables at work here. $PATH, which is the already existing PATH value, and $HOME, which is the location of your home directory. $HOME/scripts is the location of our newly created script!
+The colon between $PATH and $HOME is important.
+This is how we separate different locations within the single $PATH variable.
+Without the colon, we could only specify one location!
+For example, if the PATH variables looked like this

+`/usr/bin:/usr/share`

+Both the locations `/usr/bin` and `/usr/share` will both be searched whenever a command is issued via the command line.
+The reason we are using it our example is because we don't want to overwrite the PATH variable, but add another location to it, specifically our `~/scripts` location.

+Finally, let's reload the configuration file with

+`source ~/.zshrc`

+or for bash:

+`source ~/.bashrc`

+And that's it.
+You can now issue the command `say_hi`, and your shell program will know where to look to find it because you added the location to your path.
+To undo this, delete the `~/scripts` folder with the command:

+`rm -rf ~/scripts`

+and delete the line we added to your configuration file.
+Then once again, run one of the above `source` commands to restore everything back to the way it was.